 Are there any interesting cathedrals, museums and gardens to discover in Sens ?

 Cathedral of Sens

-First gothic cathedral of France, its style is characteristic of a period of historical and architectural transition.
-Known as the Metropolitan Cathedral or St. Stephen's Cathedral, this is the main cathedral of the archdiocese of Yonne.
-It was named this way in honor of the first martyr, the Saint Stephen.
-The latter plays a most important role in the Catholic landscape of this region.
+Serving as the first Gothic cathedral of France, its style epitomizes a period of historical and architectural transition.
+Known as the Metropolitan Cathedral or St. Stephen's Cathedral, this is the primary cathedral of the archdiocese of Yonne.
+It was named in honor of the first martyr, Saint Stephen, who plays a vital role in the Catholic landscape of this region.